-We do not receive any government funding for our rescue missions and are therefore completely dependent on the generosity of our supporters – making our supporters our priority.
+We do not receive any government funding towards operating costs and are therefore completely dependent on the generosity of our supporters – making you our priority.

 Spending your money

 We promise to spend your money wisely and we are extremely proud of what we have achieved with your support over the years.
 We are constantly looking at ways to reduce costs and run the charity more efficiently, whilst at the same time recognising that an operation such as the Cornwall Air Ambulance must have proper Governance.
 We have a ratio of 1 member of paid staff to 10 volunteers, all working side by side as one team.
 We are transparent about our financial position and our strategic plans – you can read all about this in our accounts which are available on the Charity Commission website.
 Alternatively get in touch and we can send you a copy in the post.

 We are members of the Fundraising Regulator and we comply with the best practice set out by regulatory bodies such as the Charity Commission, the National Council for Voluntary Organisations, the Institute of Fundraising and the Gambling Commission relating to our local fundraising lottery.

 We will never pass on or sell your data to anyone else and we take data protection very seriously.
 We will always comply with the law around personal data.
 We do manage data sharing agreement where these are absolutely essential, for example with our accountants and auditors, who must be given authority to verify donations as part of their work.